Hurricane Michael has devastated Florida, and it is leaving many of the state’s residents vulnerable and in need of assistance.

-Floridians in need of food, water or ice can contact your county emergency management on their website or at 850-815-4001 to find the closest distribution center.
+Floridians in need of food, water or ice can contact your county emergency management on their website or to find the closest distribution center.
 They have up-to-date information regarding shelters and supplies.

 If you are a senior or know a senior who needs assistance, the Florida Department of Elder Affairs hotline can help.
 Their number is 1-800-96-ELDER (35337).
 They also have a hotline for reporting elder abuse, which is 1-800-96-ABUSE (22873).

-Anyone experiencing emotional distress can call the Disaster Distress Helpline at 1-800-985-5990 or text TalkWithUs to 66746.
+Anyone experiencing emotional distress can call the Disaster Distress Helpline or text TalkWithUs to 66746.
 They will connect you with a trained counselor.

 Dialysis users who need help can find a local dialysis center at www.dialysisunits.com.
-If you are a patient of DaVita Dialysis, you can call 1-800-400-8331 to find your nearest Dialysis Center.
+If you are a patient of DaVita Dialysis, find your nearest Dialysis Center.